arglebargle-arch/xanmod-rog-PKGBUILD/README.md

 Notes:

+  - Since 5.12.7 Suspend has been unstable on 2021 (Cezanne) machines, we're still looking for a solution as the patches we were using up until that point have become an unreliable fix.
+If this is an issue for you either disable suspend in `/etc/systemd/sleep.conf` or stay with 5.12.6 until a solution is found.
+You can find more information about the issue by tracking the kernel [bug report](https://gitlab.freedesktop.org/drm/amd/-/issues/1230#note_947255) or help investigate the issue with us [on Discord](https://discord.gg/JW7yywZn).
+This affects all 2020/2021 Ryzen laptops, not just ASUS machines.

+  - 5.12.9-2: Big upstream suspend-related patch set update; this is mostly hidden from git history here because we're pulling patches out of the asus-linux fedora kernel repo during package build
   - 5.12.8-2: Updated upstream suspend patches
   - 5.12.8: Added Flow x13 audio patch
   - Added support for new GCC-11 microarchitecture feature targets, see [`choose-gcc-optimization.sh`](choose-gcc-optimization.sh) or [`PKGBUILD`](PKGBUILD) for details.